Concept evaluation · v1 · March 2026

 The Harvey AI parallel

 Harvey didn't replace lawyers.
-It eliminated the lowest-value, highest-volume burden from their practice — and built an $11B vertical AI business in three years.
+It removed their lowest-value work, then built an $11B vertical AI business in three years.

-Cadence applies the same vertical-AI thesis to marketing agencies: do not replace the coordinator; remove the 65% of their day that produces no client value.
-Same business model.
-Same defensibility — voice data, supplier memory, and workflow context that compound per tenant.
+Cadence applies the same thesis to marketing agencies: keep the coordinator, remove the 65% of their day that produces no client value.
+Same model.
+Same defensibility: voice data, relationship memory and workflow context that compound per agency.

 $0B